 - Add dried potato slices to the seasoning bowl and toss evenly covering all the slices with seasoning.

 - Add half of the potatoes in one layer to the pan then pour half of the cheese sauce over them and spread it out covering the layer.
-Repeat with the final layer of potatoes and pour remaining cheese sauce on top.
+Repeat with the final layer of potatoes and pour remaining cheese sauce on top making sure all of the potatoes are COMPLETELY COVERED.
 Sprinkle the top with remaining cheese.